EchoingTime/dementia-project/README.md

 4) MMSE
 5) MR Delay
 6) SES
+7) Subject ID
-7) Visit
+8) Visit
-8) Group --> Label
+9) Group --> Label
-9) confidence(Nondemented) --> Model's confidence that a patient is non-demented.
+10) confidence(Nondemented) --> Model's confidence that a patient is non-demented.
-10) confidence(Demented) --> Model's confidence that a patient is demented.
+11) confidence(Demented) --> Model's confidence that a patient is demented.
-11) confidence(Converted) --> Model's confidence that the patient is converted.
+12) confidence(Converted) --> Model's confidence that the patient is converted.
-12) confidence(Group) --> Confidence on predicting a group.
+13) confidence(Group) --> Confidence on predicting a group.

 ### The Rest of the Information Was Taken From The Course's Description of Dementia Classification and Prediction